 3. Acts as a Motivator

 Employees crave feedback.
 When they receive that it can act as a motivator for them.
 Knowing their weaknesses can help employees give their best and improve upon the areas they’ve missed out on.
-This can work as a boost to the entire office or team.
+After all this can work as a boost to the entire office or team.

 4. Focused Employee Training & Development

 Planning and development programs are important for any organization.
-The performance appraisal can show exactly where a majority of the employees lack in terms of training and development.
+The performance appraisal can show exactly where a majority of the employees lack in terms of training as well as in development.
 The HR department can then create programs according to those gaps.
 This will be more beneficial for the employees and will be a successful program of training and development.

 6. Promotion & Transfers